EN-100: Luanda Region

 EN-100, near the bridge over the Cuanza River, in 2008.

 The EN-100 traverses approximately 80 kilometers through the urban area of Luanda, Angola's capital city.
 North of the city, it intersects with the N225.
 The route through Luanda features separate lanes, with 2x2 to 2x3 lanes, and passes through the city center.
-However, through traffic can opt for the Via Expresso as a bypass.
 The EN-100 proceeds past Luanda's port area, through the central district, and along the coast, passing through southern suburbs before rounding the Western Cape and exiting the urban area.'

 The EN-100 embarks on a lengthy southward journey, paralleling the coast, with varying distances to the shoreline.
-The coastal region is relatively sparsely populated, and the climate becomes increasingly arid and desert-like as you head south.
 The road remains paved until Tômbua, featuring a modern, wide carriageway suitable for higher speeds.
 The EN-100 serves key coastal cities such as Lobito, Benguela, and Moçâmedes, with some sections having dual carriageways.
 Major roads connect these cities to inland areas.
-As you progress south, the terrain transforms into a desert landscape, especially south of Lobito, with some mountainous sections featuring slopes and hairpin bends.
-The southernmost part of the route is a dirt road, initially resembling an improved dirt road but eventually becoming sandy tracks.
+Going south, the terrain transforms into a desert landscape, especially south of Lobito, with some mountainous sections featuring slopes and bends.
 The dirt road approaches the Kunene River bordering Namibia, although some maps suggest a route to the southwest towards Foz do Cunene, which does not exist.
 Notably, there is no border crossing with Namibia in the region.